Natural Garbage Disposal Cleaner & Deodorizer

 #4 Rinse Thoroughly with Hot Water Daily to Keep the Freshness

-Instead of just running hot water for a few seconds at the end, let it flow while you grind food.
-This helps push debris through more easily.
+Using hot water also helps cleaning agents like baking soda or vinegar work better.
+Instead of running hot water for a few seconds at the end, let it flow while you grind food.
+This pushes debris through more easily.

 For more ideas on keeping a regular cleaning schedule, take a look at This Easy Cleaning Checklist!